marcin-wosinek/blog/_posts/2013-10-19-The-angular-way-MeetJs-Summit.md

 ## Angular MV*
 * model provided by services - fed with data from rest service
-* view - html with angular-specific extensions: direcitives
+* view - html with angular-specific extensions: directives
-* controler - code directly binded with view
+* controller - code directly bound with view
 * directives - js that deals with DOM manipulation

 ## Concepts separation
-* you can touch DOM only in directives - doing it in controler is very bad idea
+* you can touch DOM only in directives - doing it in controller is very bad idea
-* controlers are supposed to have as little logic as posibile - getting data form REST, and data manipulation should be placed in services
+* controllers are supposed to have as little logic as possibile - getting data form REST, and data manipulation should be placed in services
-* while it's possible to have computiation in view, it's more testable to have it in controlers
+* while it's possible to have computation in view, it's more testable to have it in controllers

 ## Directives
 * it's essential to use them